-In accordance with ASU No. 2016-02, Leases (Topic 842), the Organization, as lessee, accounts for lease agreements by recording on its consolidated statement of financial position a Right-of-Use ("ROU") lease asset and liability to reflect the rights and obligations of the lease agreements, respectively.
+In accordance with Accounting Standards Update No. 2016-02, Leases (Topic 842), the Organization, as lessee, accounts for lease agreements by recording on its consolidated statement of financial position a Right-of-Use ("ROU") lease asset and lease liability to reflect the rights and obligations of the lease agreements, respectively.
 The Organization elected the short-term lease practical expedient and accordingly, does not record ROU lease assets or lease liabilities with terms less than 12 months.
-The Organization also elected the practical expedient not to separate the non-lease components of a contract from the lease component to which they relate for all asset classes.
+The Organization also elected the practical expedient not to separate the non-lease components (e.g. leasehold improvements) of a contract from the lease component to which they relate for all asset classes.
 In addition, the Organization utilizes the portfolio approach to group leases with similar characteristics.